ItalyPaleAle/WithBlueInk/content/posts/2016-10-21-getting-started-with-zfs-on-freebsd-on-azure/index.md

 - A **zpool** (ZFS pool) is made by vdevs, and it's the main building block of ZFS.
 A zpool has a name and contains datasets and volumes (see below).
 - A **dataset** is a "filesystem" under a ZFS pool, that can be used to read and write data.

 When working with ZFS, we will treat our data disks as single vdevs and combine them into a zpool.
 Each zpool has a name, for example `tank`, and automatically creates a root dataset with the same name.
-You can add more datasets in the same pool, hierarchically: for example, `tank/shared` is a child of `tank`, from wich it inherits all properties.
+You can add more datasets in the same pool, hierarchically: for example, `tank/shared` is a child of `tank`, from which it inherits all properties.
 You can expand it further by creating a dataset named `tank/shared/photos`, etc.

 ## Our first ZFS dataset